erdaltsksn/random/docs/random_country.md

 ## random country

-Generates a random country name
+Generate a random country name

 ### Synopsis

-Generates a random country name using the pre-defined list.
+Generate a random country name using the pre-defined list.

 ```
 random country [flags]